stefanholek/rl/README.txt

 The graph, when read from top to bottom, represents a possible calling sequence for filename completion in readline.
-This sequence is initiated whenever the user presses the TAB key and has three distinct phases: Finding the word to complete, generating matches for the word, and displaying those matches.
+This sequence is initiated whenever the user presses the TAB key and has three distinct phases: word breaking, match generation, and match display.

 Functions in **boldface** may be overridden by applications.
 Functions in `italics` may be called by such application-provided hooks to